FDL 2019 is your chance to be part of something ground-breaking this year.

 Need being addressed: Extracting useful insights from data in real-time, to enable early and improved interventions, for example identifying the first signs of wildfires before they have chance to spread, or developing predictions that could enable illegal poaching to be interrupted.

-Technical angle: New era of satellite constellations are providing high frequency coverage opening up a new era of applications that require rapid insight.
+Technical angle: New era of SmallSats and satellite constellations are providing high frequency coverage opening up a new era of applications that require rapid insight.
 Applying AI techniques to enable value to be extracted from data-sets in real-time.

 How can AI support medical care in space?